NerdyProjects/dt8852/README.md

 ## Command line interface

-`python -m dt8852 MODE`, where `MODE` is one of:
+`python3 -m dt8852 MODE`, where `MODE` is one of:

 * `live` get live SPL measurements from device, output to stdout.
 * `set_mode` configure device according to specified values and exits.
 * `get_mode` retrieve current device configuration and exit.
 * `download` to download recorded sessions as comma separated value (csv) files and exit.

-Use `python -m dt8852 -h` for basic help, or `python -m dt8852 MODE -h` for mode-specific help, for example `python -m dt8852 live -h`.
+Use `python3 -m dt8852 -h` for basic help, or `python3 -m dt8852 MODE -h` for mode-specific help, for example `python3 -m dt8852 live -h`.

 Note: by default the serial interface used is `COM3` on Windows, `/dev/ttyUSB0` on other OSses.
 You can override this by using the `--serial_port` argument.
-The currently available serial interfaces can be found by running `python -m  serial.tools.list_ports` on the command line.
+The currently available serial interfaces can be found by running `python3 -m  serial.tools.list_ports` on the command line.

 ### Examples

-Note: these example assume Python version 3 (i.e. python3) is the default interpreter.
+The following examples each show a command from the command line and an example of the output.

 #### Basic live output

 ```
-$ python -m dt8852 live
+$ python3 -m dt8852 live
 33.3
 32.4
 32.9